 Novantrone is an immunosuppressant that has been used for many years to treat cancer.
 It targets rapidly dividing cells, including those believed to be involved in MS. Side effects may include cardiac disease and leukemia; patients must be closely monitored to minimize these risks.
-The risk of leukemia and cardiotoxicity have dramatically reduced the use of Novantrone in the United States.
+The risks of leukemia and cardiotoxicity limit the use to a maximum of two to three years and have dramatically reduced the use of Novantrone in the United States.